kam193/assemblyline-services/README.md

 ### Semgrep

 Service using [Semgrep](https://semgrep.dev) OSS to analyze code for malicious activity.
 Currently in the alpha stage.
+By default configured to use rules from [GuardDog](https://github.com/DataDog/guarddog) project.

 ### Simple Downloader